blended-zio/blended-zio-site/content/_index.md

 Also with version 2 we finished our integration test framework to automatically spin up our test environments in docker and use docker based integration tests.

 With version 3 of the framework we have replaced Karaf with our own OSGi container framework written in Scala and all Camel based integration flows have been rewritten to Akka Streams.

+For better orientation within the [original project](https://github.com/woq-blended/blended) and the migrated modules [here](/blended_usecases) is an overview of the _Blended_ use cases.

 ### Moving forward